nifey/nifey.github.io/content/post/how_to_research.md

         This work combines and uses two different erasure codes: a fast code (which is faster but has size overheads) and a compact code (which is compact but is slower).

+5. Combine all the individual techniques for solving your problem into a framework that uses all of the techniques together, switches between the techniques dynamically, or uses some of the techniques based on heuristics Examples of such works that I've come across are:
+    -   _A Framework for Memory Oversubscription Management in Graphics Processing Units_ by Li, et. al:
+        Combines three different techniques: Pre eviction, Core throttling and Memory compression to reduce unified memory overheads during oversubscription.

+6. Create or discover something that the research community can use.
+    -   Simulators
+    -   Benchmark suites
+    -   Performance models
+    -   Taxonomy

-5. Apply AI/ML to your (systems) problem 😜.
+7. Apply AI/ML to your (systems) problem 😜.
 Because why not?
 And don't forget to mention that you are the first to use AI/ML for that problem.

-6. Build something that the research community can use.
-    -   Simulators
-    -   Benchmark suites

 ### Automation {#automation}